Gemini for safety filtering and content moderation

 Key Gemini features

-• Multimodal understanding: Gemini can analyze text, images, videos and audio, providing a holistic understanding of the content and context.
+• Multimodal understanding: Gemini can analyze text, images, videos, and audio, which provides a holistic understanding of content and context.
 This allows for more accurate and nuanced moderation decisions compared to text-only models.

-• Advanced reasoning: Gemini's sophisticated reasoning abilities enable it to identify subtle forms of toxicity, such as sarcasm, hate speech disguised as humor, and harmful stereotypes, as well as nuances and exceptions, such as for satire.
-Gemini can also be asked to explain its reasoning.
+• Advanced reasoning: The sophisticated reasoning abilities of Gemini enable it to identify subtle forms of toxicity, such as sarcasm, hate speech disguised as humor, and harmful stereotypes, as well as nuances and exceptions, such as for satire.
+You can also ask Gemini to explain its reasoning.

-• Customization: Gemini can detect custom moderation policies defined by you that are aligned with your specific needs and policy guidelines.
+• Customization: Gemini can detect custom moderation policies that you define to align with your specific needs and policy guidelines.

-• Scalability: Gemini on Vertex AI can handle large volumes of content, making it suitable for platforms of all sizes.
+• Scalability: Gemini on Vertex AI can handle large volumes of content, which makes it suitable for platforms of all sizes.

 How to use Gemini as an input or output filter

-You can use Gemini to implement robust safety guardrails that mitigate content safety, agent misalignment, and brand safety risks emanating from unsafe user or tool inputs or unsafe model outputs.
-We recommend using a fast and cheap LLM, such as Gemini 2.0 Flash-Lite, to protect against unsafe user inputs and tool inputs.
+You can use Gemini to implement robust safety guardrails that mitigate content safety, agent misalignment, and brand safety risks from unsafe user inputs, tool inputs, or model outputs.
+For this task, a fast and cost-effective model, such as Gemini 2.0 Flash-Lite, is recommended.

-1. The user input, tool input, or model or agent output will be passed to Gemini.
+1. The user input, tool input, or model output is passed to Gemini.

-2. Gemini will decide if the input or output is safe or unsafe.
+2. Gemini decides if the content is safe or unsafe.

-• Input or output: The filter can be used for user inputs, inputs from tools, or model & agent outputs.
+• Scope: You can apply the filter to user inputs, inputs from tools, or model and agent outputs.

-• Cost and latency: Gemini 2.0 Flash-Lite is recommended for its low cost and speed.
+• Performance: Gemini 2.0 Flash-Lite is recommended for its low cost and speed, which makes it suitable for real-time filtering.

-• Custom needs: The system instructions can be customized to support specific brand safety or content safety needs.
+• Customization: You can tailor the system instructions to support specific brand safety or content safety needs.

 Sample instruction for Gemini safety prompt filter